 Overall, it has low maintenance requirements.
 This species grows and spreads easily using seeds or maybe started by separating cormlets from an established plant.

-Native to the Western Cape of South Africa, the cupped-shaped flower is showy and comes in shades of white, purplish and brown.
-It blooms during the end of winter into springtime, creating an eye-catching display with deep-green slender leaves and large blossoms.
+Native to the Western Cape of South Africa, this cupped-shaped flower is showy and comes in shades of white, purplish and brown.
+It blooms during the end of winter into springtime, creating an eye-catching display with deep-green slender glossy leaves and large blossoms.